cloudfoundry/docs-dev-guide/deploy-apps/app-startup.html.md

 ##<a id='revert'></a>Forcing cf push to use the Buildpack Start Command ##

-To force `cf` to use the buildpack start command, specify a start command of `null`.
+To force the `cf` CLI to use the buildpack start command, specify a start command of `null`.

 You can specify a null start command in one of two ways.